galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 # Introduction

-The life science community is generally very good at sharing omics data on platforms such as GEO and ArrayExpress.
+The life science community is generally very good at sharing omics data on platforms such as [GEO](https://www.ncbi.nlm.nih.gov/geo/) and [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress).
 However, the metadata and clinical data associated with the omics datasets are often incredibly sparse.
-Tracking down the meta- and clinical data of omics sets can be time-consuming for both data owner and researcher.
+Tracking down the meta- and clinical data of omics datasets can be time-consuming for both data owner and researcher.
 This also means exploration of enriched omics is overlooked at a time when there are so many tools in data analyses, machine learning and AI.

-[comment]: <> (Is this how a comment is written in Markdown?)
+[comment]: <> (I wonder if "overlooked" could be replaced with "made difficult" or something similar?)

 In this tutorial, you will learn the benefits of making clinical datasets FAIR and how to make them FAIR.

+[comment]: <> (I know the definition of FAIR in the abbreviations list, but I wonder if it should be spelt out again the first time it is used in the main text.)

 > <agenda-title></agenda-title>
 >